appleneko2001/tak2flac/README.md

 # tak2flac
-Simple tak spliter with FFMpeg and FFProbe
+Simple tak splitter with FFMpeg and FFProbe

 ### Requirements
 * Latest FFMpeg and FFProbe binaries